 Shoreline Metro evaluated the inventory of its most significant equipment (items with a replacement cost of \$50,000 or more).
 These items include a scrubber, a hoist and a bus wash, all located at the Shoreline Metro bus garage.
-Shoreline Metro then used guidance from the FTA and from various reports that discuss useful life for these types of equipment to determine if these pieces of equipment were beyond their useful life.
-For the equipment types listed in Table 9, scrubbers have a useful life of five years, while hoists and bus washes have a useful life of 10 years.
+Shoreline Metro then used guidance from the FTA and from various reports that discuss useful life for these types of equipment to determine if

-Table 9 shows the results of Shoreline Metro's findings.
+Table 9 shows the results of Shoreline Metro's findings: